 Click HERE for more on buying versus renting.

 Home ownership is a huge financial and emotional commitment, and a decision not to be made lightly.
-Indeed, there are lots of questions to ask when buying real estate.
+Indeed, there are lots of questions to ask before you sign on the dotted line.
 The key is being honest about the answers.
-Then, when you’re ready to make your move, work with a team of professionals like a financial expert, lawyer, and a real estate agent you trust, that can help make your dream of home ownership a reality.
+Then, when you’re ready to buy a home, work with a team of professionals including a financial expert, lawyer, and a real estate agent you trust, that can help make your dream of home ownership a reality.